JoshuaKGoldberg/Goldblog/content/blog/full-time-open-source/index.md

 Software whose source code anybody can see.
 Commonly associated with free open source software (FOSS), and a superset of projects anybody can contribute to.

-The vast majority of software today is built primarily on free open source software, including most popular programming languages languages (Go, Ruby, TypeScript, ...) and platforms (Next.js, Rails, ...).
+The vast majority of software today is built primarily on free open source software, including most popular programming languages (Go, Ruby, TypeScript, ...) and platforms (Next.js, Rails, ...).
-The Codecademy blog has a great article on it: [Understanding open source software: A Q&A](https://www.codecademy.com/resources/blog/what-is-open-source).
+Codecademy's blog has a great article on it: [Understanding open source software: A Q&A](https://www.codecademy.com/resources/blog/what-is-open-source).
 I'd also highly recommend _Working in Public_ by [Nadia Eghbal](https://nadia.xyz) for a deeper dive on its history, importance, and many of the problems it faces today.

 ### What is an open source maintainer?